 Participants will also be exposed to the teaching and linguistic expertise of the Middlebury Russian faculty, who will open their classrooms for observations and, as guest lecturers, will lead a series of workshops and seminars.
 Participants will demonstrate mastery of the material by designing and implementing a number of classroom activities and a final lesson.
 Participants additionally will benefit from the Russian School’s intensive environment by interacting with students and teachers at cultural events and meals.

-Tuition, lodging expenses, meals, textbooks, and classroom materials will be paid by grant funding, and each participant will receive a travel reimbursement for up to $250.
-Participants will receive one unit of graduate credit.
+In 2014, tuition, lodging expenses, meals, textbooks, and classroom materials were covered by grant funding, and each participant was eligible to receive a travel reimbursement of up to $250.
+Participants receive one unit of graduate credit.

 Eligibility requirements: Candidates must be currently teaching or planning to teach Russian in the United States.
 Russian language proficiency must be at the graduate level.

-For more information about the 2014 STARTALK Institute at the Davis School of Russian, please consult our list of Frequently Asked Questions.
-You may also contact Dr. Evgeny Dengub at firstname.lastname@example.org.
+For more information about last summer's Startalk Institute at the Davis School of Russian, please consult our list of Frequently Asked Questions.
+You may also contact Dr. Evgeny Dengub at email@example.com.